ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 It is {{site.data.keyword.cloud}}’s recommendation that FQDN names be used to connect to the VMware&reg; datastore.
 Using direct IP addressing might bypass the load-balancing mechanism that is provided by using FQDN.
 {: important}

-To use the IP address instead of the FQDN, simply ping the server to obtain the IP address.
+To use the IP address instead of the FQDN, ping the server to obtain the IP address.
 ```zsh
 ping <hostname of the storage array>
 ```